 Yesterday’s trainer is today’s chief learning officer.

 HR specialists focused on training and onboarding emphasize turning new hires into full-fledged team members.
 But the trend toward hiring chief learning officers shows the growing understanding that education and development must continue throughout a person’s time with the organization.
-That’s not to mention that today’s professionals see opportunities for growth and learning as a key to joining and staying with companies.
+That’s not to mention that today’s professionals see opportunities for growth and continuous learning as a key to joining and staying with companies.

 Chief learning officers are generally experts in both corporate and personal training.
 They’re able to drive organizational strategy and goal setting while aligning the development of their people with business missions and objectives.